 The Commission highlighted that DALL exempts the President of Sri Lanka from declaring his/her assets and liabilities, although presidential candidates must declare such information.
 Given that there is no law which requires the President to make a declaration of assets and liabilities, the Presidential Secretariat would not be in the possession of such information.
 The election commission also did not have this information, since in 2015-2016 President Maithripala Sirisena was already President.

-Nonetheless, the Commission concluded there is a growing trend Heads of State to proactively declare their assets and liabilities to foster a practice of transparency and public accountability.
-Therefore, the gap in Sri Lankan RTI Law thus should be addressed.
+Nonetheless, the Commission concluded there is a growing trend Heads of State to proactively declare their assets and liabilities to foster a practice of transparency and public accountability and suggested to the legislature to address this gap in Sri Lanka’s RTI Law.

 In early January 2019, the Presidential Secretariat announced that it will appeal the decision of the Right to Information Commission.

 Decision Direction indicates whether the decision expands or contracts expression based on an analysis of the case.